DEA Announces 19th National Prescription Drug Take Back Day

 Rates of prescription drug abuse in the United States are alarmingly high, as are the number of accidental poisonings and overdoses due to these drugs.
 Studies show that a majority of abused prescription drugs are obtained from family and friends, including from the home medicine cabinet.

+There will be 16 collection sites in San Diego County and one collection site in Imperial County.
 Collection sites will adhere to local COVID-19 guidelines and regulations in order to maintain the safety of all participants and local law enforcement.

 “The initiative – now in its tenth year – addresses a vital public safety and public health issue,” said DEA Acting Administrator Timothy Shea.
 “Medicines that languish in home cabinets are highly susceptible to diversion, misuse, and abuse.
 Together with our partners, we are not only holding National Prescription Drug Take Back Day, but offering other ways to dispose of unwanted, unused, and expired prescription medications.”